akxshhaa/docker-devops-project/README.md

 Then open http://localhost:5000

 ## Project by
-Shritamaacharyee - Computer Science Student
+Shritamaacharyee And Akankshajain - Computer Science Student